department19/department19.github.io/README.md

 ### Project card
 #### 0.2
+Did a touch up on how the project card would look like in terms of colouring and, added:
+- box shadow
+- hover glow affect
+- border radius

 #### 0.1
 In my previous iteration of my portfolio page, I used a tile that would expand, which would show the title and description of the project.
 The problem I had with this was the animations and transform transitions would conflict with the initial fade in animation I had in place blanketed on the website.